PhD Candidate, MIT EECS

 The goal of this project is to construct an indexing and matching framework operating on the graph encodings of object shapes.
 A parts-based indexing mechanism has greater robustness to occlusion and part articulation, while the graph-based representation provides angle and size invariance.
 The idea is pair-wise matching object graphs to extract common recurring subgraphs which then constitute the part vocabulary.
 Given a novel query object, its graph can be matched to the parts which vote for object hypotheses.
 Classifiers can additionally be used to learn associations between object categories and object-to-part similarity values.

-Funded by the Natural Sciences and Engineering Research Council of Canada via the Undergraduate Summer Research Award - NSERC USRA (2010,2011,2012)
+I have been funded by the Natural Sciences and Engineering Research Council of Canada via: the Undergraduate Summer Research Award (2010-2012), the Julie Payette Research Scholarship (2013), and the Doctoral Postgraduate Scholarship (2014-ongoing).

 Template by OS Templates